 Older seats with no in-seat screens

-Legroom is roughly the same as on the 787, though with the traditional position of the seatback pocket at the bottom, knee room does feel a bit more restricted.
+Legroom is roughly the same as on the 787.
+With the traditional position of the seatback pocket at the bottom, though, knee room does feel a bit more restricted.
 One other thing that’s immediately noticeable – the ceilings in the 787 are higher than the MD-80.
 I realized this the hard way when I bonked my head into the overhead bin when getting to my window seat.

 Importantly, though, Main Cabin seats in the MD-80 are approximately one inch wider than in the 787.
 That doesn’t sound like much, but it makes a substantial difference.
-It was definitely a more comfortable ride in terms of elbow room, and I didn’t feel quite as constricted when reaching for something in my bag or turning my body to take a photo.
-On the other hand, I found the comfort of the seat itself a bit better in the 787, particularly the bottom cushion and the headrest.
+It was definitely a more comfortable ride in terms of elbow room.
+I didn’t feel as constricted when reaching for something in my bag or turning my body to take a photo.
+On the other hand, I found seat comfort somewhat better in the 787, particularly the bottom cushion and the headrest.
 Another advantage of the MD-80 is the 2-3 configuration in Main Cabin, which allows you to avoid a middle seat entirely if you plan ahead, and is ideal for couples traveling together.

-As mentioned above, the 787 is a quiet airplane throughout, but AA veterans will probably agree that one of the quietest rides in the air is the pointy end of a Mad Dog, thanks to 25+ rows between you and the engines.
+As mentioned above, the 787 is a quiet airplane throughout.
+But I find one of the quietest rides in the sky is actually the Mad Dog up front.
 In the Main Cabin, though, it is noticeably noisier than the Dreamliner, more so as you head towards the back.
 When those engines spool up for take-off, you definitely notice, though the Mad Dog does feel like it has more oomph as you rocket up towards cruising altitude.

 The flight was mostly smooth, with sunny weather allowing for some nice flightseeing over the Midwest and Southern Plains.